Past Skippers That Have Left Us

 - In 1997 Carter won both the single and double handed legs of Class IV of the

-Bermuda One-Two with his 32' Westsail Kamancha.
+Bermuda One-Two with his 32' Westsail Kamancha.lki0o,i

-Harry Mitchell
+Harry Mitchell:

 - Passed away: Lost at sea in 1994 while on leg 3 of the BOC approaching